Who should take the GMAT test?

 A math preparatory workshop

-Ample prep materials: three books (including GMAC Official Guide); Question Bank with more then 1000 questions, including 700- level challenge questions; computerized simulations; and original math videos of all math concepts.
-Weekly homework assignments ensure an organized, well-balanced study plan for each and every student.
+Ample prep materials: three books (including GMAT Official Guide), Question Bank including 700-level challenge questions, computerized simulations, and original videos of all math concepts.
+Weekly homework assignments ensure an organized, well-balanced study plan for each student.